• Menu

 We also ran into another duck with nine chicks.
 They were all following mom along in a bunch, and as we drew closer, they huddled up with mom awaiting further instructions.
 We kept our distance, using only the camera to take pictures and let them all work their way back into the brush and away from the big human people making all of the noise on the gravel pathway.

-Blackbird With Orange Beak and Eyes - Wellington, New Zealand
+A Blackbird Stands At Attention - Wellington, New Zealand

-Blackbird With Orange Beak and Eyes – Wellington, New Zealand
+A Blackbird Stands At Attention – Wellington, New Zealand

-Our First Sighting Of Bottlenose Dolphins: Look For The Dorsal Fins - Bay Of Islands, New Zealand
+Playing With The Pod - Bay Of Islands, New Zealand

-Our First Sighting Of Bottlenose Dolphins: Look For The Dorsal Fins – Bay Of Islands, New Zealand
+Playing With The Pod – Bay Of Islands, New Zealand

 We approached a dam holding back a sizeable lake.
 Only then did we realize that the “Round The Lake” walk would take us all the way around this massive body of water.
 We took our time and had plenty of rest breaks, and finally made our way around to the other side.
 The only major hangup along the way was that a recent rain has turned the reasonably solid pathway into a mudbog in several locations, requiring some degree of gymnastics to skip, hop, and dodge the goopy mud in a number of spots.